DATES FOR YOUR DIARY

 Finals Night - all the club competitions played on one evening in front of a packed gallery and with refreshments.

-Club AGM - watch out for an email with meeting venue and agenda.
+Club AGM - watch out for an email with date, meeting venue and agenda.

 Summer Leagues commence spanning two months through to end of season.

 New membership year begins - membership renewals will be issued in early August.